bjss-data-academy/apache-spark-databricks/spark-sql.md

 This is a common task in silver layer processing.
 We have some raw data.
 We want some part of that raw data, perhaps only a few columns with some aggregate information.
 We might want to combine that data with reference tables.
 CTAS is the perfect tool for the job.

-Supppose our Bronze layer rad data containstables `scores` and `contacts`.
+Supppose our Bronze layer ingested raw data into tables `scores` and `contacts`.

 Scores:
 ![Contents of table scores](/images/scores.png)